 Although such armor exists in fantasy worlds, it’s important to understand how things work in the real world, even at a basic level.
 For fantasy stories to be more believable, we need to understand how armor, particularly armor with magic abilities, interacts with our characters.

 This guide will arm you with what you need to enrich your tales.
-We’ll take a look at medieval armor, then consider the likes of female fantasy armor and ways to help you find inspiration for creating your own.
+We’ll take a look at medieval armor, then consider the likes of female fantasy armor, knight armor in fantasy, some fantasy armor designs, and ways to help you find inspiration for creating your own.

 A Fantasy Writer’s Guide to Armor